NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 - [ ] Stop volunteer editor page from jumping to volunteer biography in preview pane.
 - [ ] Add individual and whole site printing support.
 - [ ] Spruce up backend form inputs.
-- [ ] Subscribe link, we mail them when we add new features or lots of new updates to our archives
+- [ ] Subscribe link, we mail them when we add new features or lots of new updates to our archives.
-- [ ] Site description with links at bottom of home page.

 # POSSIBLE ADDITIONS
 - [ ] Add URL option to image upload.